Student Union Building History]

 By the end of 1942 the construction of the union building's framework of girders was in place; however, at that point, the realities of the wartime economy overtook the building's progress.
 Construction ceased, and workmen painted the exposed steel to protect it against prolonged exposure to the weather as it stood silhouetted against the Baylor skyline throughout the duration of World War II.

 Construction resumed in February 1946 and by the fall of 1947 the union cafeteria, soda fountain, bookstore and clubrooms were opened for student use.
 As the school year progressed, the barber and beauty shops, bowling alley, and recreation rooms were also opened for use and these were soon followed by the drawing room, student and faculty lounges, dining rooms, offices for the alumni associations, student government and other university organizations.
-The final price tag of $883,500 for the building proved to be much higher than originally anticipated.
+On September 16, 1948 the SUB was formally dedicated with a final price tag of $883,500; a cost that proved to be much higher than originally anticipated.

 For thirty-five years, the structure bore no specific name; it was known simply as the Union Building or the Student Union Building.
 In 1981 trustees voted to recognize the generosity of alumnus Gov. Bill Daniel to the university by associating his name with the building.
 Formally christened at Homecoming of that year, the campus "living room" which has retained and reinforced its pivotal role in Baylor life, has been known as the Bill Daniel Student Center (the SUB).